-The financial statements were signed by the National Executive committee on (insert Date)
+The financial statements were signed by the National Executive committee or 23 October 2023

 NOTE 3.
+INC OME 2 2023 2022

-INCOME 2022 2021 \$ \$
+\$ \$

+ъ.

 Disaggregation of revenue from contracts with customers

 A disaggregation of The Australian Workers' Union (National Office) revenue by type of arrangements is provided on the face of the Statement of comprehensive income and in Note 3.
 No further disaggregation is considered applicable.